 \section{Estimation and inference}

-Estimation of the always-complier average treatment effect follows immediately by applying the estimation and inferential methods in the standard IV literature to the binary IV pair $(0_a, 1_a)$; see, e.g., \citet{FROLICH200735} and \citet{kennedy2022semiparametric}.
-In this section, we will focus on the estimation and inference of switcher average treatment effect.
+Estimation of the always-complier average treatment effect follows immediately by applying standard methods to the IV pair $(0_a, 1_a)$; see, e.g., \citet{FROLICH200735} and \citet{kennedy2022semiparametric}.
+Below, we focus on estimation and inference of the switcher average treatment effect.